Rifqio/simple-rag-implementation/assets/employees/Jordan Blake.md

 ## Other HR Notes
 - Jordan has shown an interest in continuing education, actively participating in company-sponsored sales webinars.
-- Notable for involvement in the Jasa Raharja Putera volunteer program, assisting local charity events related to financial literacy.
+- Notable for involvement in the BPJS Kesehatan volunteer program, assisting local charity events related to financial literacy.
 - Employee wellness advocate, consistently promotes team bonding activities and stress-relief workshops.
-- Plans to enroll in a course for advanced sales strategies in Q4 2023, aiming to further enhance his skills at Jasa Raharja Putera.
+- Plans to enroll in a course for advanced sales strategies in Q4 2023, aiming to further enhance his skills at BPJS Kesehatan.